Understanding Cancer Clinical Trials

 Do I have to pay to participate in a cancer clinical trial?

-Usually, the investigational drugs, assessments, and tests will be provided at no cost to you.
+Usually, the investigational medicines, assessments, and tests will be provided at no cost to you.

 However, care costs that are considered ‘routine’ may be billed to you or your insurance provider.
 These routine costs are related to care you would receive regardless of whether you are in a clinical trial.
 In some cases, your insurance provider may not pay for services ordinarily covered because they were performed in a research study.
 For general information about the difference between research and routine care costs, visit the National Cancer Institute’s Paying for Clinical Trials page.